MarkovShield/standalone-demo/README.md

   * Drop user session if the Engine has detected a fraud (e.g. man-in-the-browser trojan like Gozi)

 ## How can I get started?
 To get started with MarkovShield you can run the demo application on your own system.
 The only requirement is that you have `docker` and `docker-compose` installed and running on your system.
+Please make sure to add the current path of the `docker-compose` file to the allowed file shares list in the Docker settings (Docker -> Preferences -> File sharing).

 Just download the `docker-compose.yml` file and run the following command in the same directory as your just downloaded `docker-compose.yml` file is stored: